James F. Laird, Jr. Sells 2,500 Shares of Diamond Hill Investment Group, Inc. (DHIL) Stock

-Diamond Hill Investment Group (NASDAQ:DHIL) last posted its quarterly earnings data on Wednesday, July 26th.
+Diamond Hill Investment Group (NASDAQ:DHIL) last released its quarterly earnings results on Wednesday, July 26th.
 The asset manager reported $3.66 EPS for the quarter.
-Diamond Hill Investment Group had a net margin of 36.52% and a return on equity of 34.36%.
-The business had revenue of $35.54 million during the quarter.
-On average, analysts anticipate that Diamond Hill Investment Group, Inc. will post $3.28 EPS for the current fiscal year.
+The firm had revenue of $35.54 million for the quarter.
+Diamond Hill Investment Group had a return on equity of 34.36% and a net margin of 36.52%.
+Equities analysts predict that Diamond Hill Investment Group, Inc. will post $3.28 earnings per share for the current fiscal year.

-ILLEGAL ACTIVITY WARNING: “James F. Laird, Jr. Sells 2,500 Shares of Diamond Hill Investment Group, Inc. (DHIL) Stock” was first posted by Chaffey Breeze and is the sole property of of Chaffey Breeze.
-If you are viewing this piece of content on another website, it was illegally copied and reposted in violation of U.S. and international trademark and copyright law.
-The original version of this piece of content can be viewed at https://www.chaffeybreeze.com/2017/09/29/james-f-laird-jr-sells-2500-shares-of-diamond-hill-investment-group-inc-dhil-stock.html.
+ILLEGAL ACTIVITY NOTICE: This story was originally posted by Chaffey Breeze and is owned by of Chaffey Breeze.
+If you are viewing this story on another domain, it was copied illegally and republished in violation of U.S. & international copyright & trademark legislation.
+The original version of this story can be viewed at https://www.chaffeybreeze.com/2017/10/03/james-f-laird-jr-sells-2500-shares-of-diamond-hill-investment-group-inc-dhil-stock-2.html.

-Several hedge funds and other institutional investors have recently bought and sold shares of the company.
-Dynamic Technology Lab Private Ltd purchased a new position in shares of Diamond Hill Investment Group in the second quarter valued at approximately $355,000.
-The Manufacturers Life Insurance Company lifted its stake in Diamond Hill Investment Group by 1.3% in the second quarter.
-The Manufacturers Life Insurance Company now owns 2,438 shares of the asset manager’s stock worth $486,000 after acquiring an additional 32 shares during the last quarter.
-State Street Corp lifted its stake in Diamond Hill Investment Group by 5.6% in the second quarter.
-State Street Corp now owns 57,314 shares of the asset manager’s stock worth $11,432,000 after acquiring an additional 3,021 shares during the last quarter.
-Stifel Financial Corp lifted its stake in Diamond Hill Investment Group by 2.9% in the second quarter.
-Stifel Financial Corp now owns 1,533 shares of the asset manager’s stock worth $306,000 after acquiring an additional 43 shares during the last quarter.
-Finally, Barr E S & Co. lifted its stake in Diamond Hill Investment Group by 109.4% in the second quarter.
-Barr E S & Co. now owns 5,550 shares of the asset manager’s stock worth $1,107,000 after acquiring an additional 2,900 shares during the last quarter.
-61.42% of the stock is owned by institutional investors and hedge funds.
+Separately, BidaskClub upgraded shares of Diamond Hill Investment Group from a “sell” rating to a “hold” rating in a research note on Thursday, August 3rd.

-Separately, BidaskClub upgraded shares of Diamond Hill Investment Group from a “sell” rating to a “hold” rating in a report on Thursday, August 3rd.
+A number of large investors have recently modified their holdings of DHIL.
+The Manufacturers Life Insurance Company raised its stake in shares of Diamond Hill Investment Group by 1.3% during the second quarter.
+The Manufacturers Life Insurance Company now owns 2,438 shares of the asset manager’s stock valued at $486,000 after purchasing an additional 32 shares during the period.
+Stifel Financial Corp lifted its position in shares of Diamond Hill Investment Group by 2.9% during the second quarter.
+Stifel Financial Corp now owns 1,533 shares of the asset manager’s stock worth $306,000 after purchasing an additional 43 shares in the last quarter.
+Schwab Charles Investment Management Inc. lifted its position in shares of Diamond Hill Investment Group by 0.5% during the second quarter.
+Schwab Charles Investment Management Inc. now owns 11,778 shares of the asset manager’s stock worth $2,349,000 after purchasing an additional 57 shares in the last quarter.
+Voya Investment Management LLC lifted its position in shares of Diamond Hill Investment Group by 14.9% during the second quarter.
+Voya Investment Management LLC now owns 1,564 shares of the asset manager’s stock worth $312,000 after purchasing an additional 203 shares in the last quarter.
+Finally, Victory Capital Management Inc. lifted its position in shares of Diamond Hill Investment Group by 4.8% during the second quarter.
+Victory Capital Management Inc. now owns 5,462 shares of the asset manager’s stock worth $1,089,000 after purchasing an additional 250 shares in the last quarter.
+61.42% of the stock is owned by institutional investors.

 Diamond Hill Investment Group, Inc provides investment advisory and fund administration services.
 The Company’s subsidiaries include Diamond Hill Capital Management, Inc (DHCM), Beacon Hill Fund Services, Inc (BHFS) and BHIL Distributors, Inc (BHIL).
 The Company’s primary objective is to fulfill its fiduciary duty to clients.